lolamaturana/frog-tail-roc/README.md

 ### Run in Colab
 1. Click the **Open in Colab** badge above.
+2. Download the data `cleaned_processed_frogtail.h5ad` (https://drive.google.com/file/d/1boRVP8VCptxxvfEEjlg8OW4xUFQbgn--/view) and `aav9996_tables3.xlsx` (https://www.science.org/doi/full/10.1126/science.aav9996)
-2. Before running the code, you need to upload `cleaned_processed_frogtail.h5ad` and `aav9996_tables3.xlsx` to 'content' folder.
+3. Before running the code, you need to upload `cleaned_processed_frogtail.h5ad` and `aav9996_tables3.xlsx` to 'content' folder.
-3. Run all cells.
+4. Run all cells.
 Figures/CSVs will be written to `figures/` and `outputs/`.